Program Focus Area

 The S.C.
 Sea Grant Consortium supports research and outreach to generate and deliver science-based information and programs in response to the needs of local communities and decision-makers in the following areas:

 - Coordinating region-wide fisheries research projects with universities and state and federal fisheries management agencies.

 - Development of viable and sustainable marine fisheries technologies and practices.

-- Safe and responsible practices for harvesting, handling, and marketing for seafood harvesters, wholesalers, and distributors.
+- Encouraging safe and responsible practices for harvesting, handling, and marketing for seafood harvesters, wholesalers, and distributors.

 Current Research and Outreach Projects